jwuffy/CourseScheduler221/README.md

 # CourseScheduler221
 Final project for CMPSC 221 at Penn State University.
 Uses Java and Java Swing components to create an interactive GUI using a three tier application development approach.
-GUI java code interacts with querie classes that use SQL which then interact with a Java Derby Database.
+GUI java code interacts with query classes that use SQL which then interact with a Java Derby Database.

 -----------------------------------------------------------------------------------------------------------------------------------------
 Database consists of 5 tables: Class, Course, Schedule, Semester, Student